jstoops/product-pricing-agent/README.md

 #### Part 2

 **Objective**: Craft a dataset which is more balanced in terms of prices.
-Less heavily scewed to cheap items, with an average that's higher than $60.
-Try to balance out the categories - fewer Automotive items.
+Less heavily scewed to cheap items, with an average that's higher than \\$60.
+Balance out the categories, i.e. fewer Automotive items.

 Combine the Appliances dataset investigated with many other types of product like Electronics and Automotive.
 This will give us a massive dataset, and we can then be picky about choosing a subset that will be most suitable for training.